Chapter 25 Interview attendance problem

 library(tidyverse)

-interview_attendance <- read_csv("https://hranalyticslive.netlify.com/data/interview.csv")
+<- read_csv("https://hranalyticslive.netlify.com/data/interview.csv") interview_attendance

 head(interview_attendance, 5)